caterinaurban/Libra/README.md

 ### RQ2: Answering Bias Queries

-The results of the experimental evaluation performed to answer RQ2 are shown in Tables 10-12 and summarized in Table 2.
-To reproduce them one can use the script `compas.sh` within Libra's `src/libra/` folder.
+The results of the experimental evaluation performed to answer RQ2 are summarized in Table 2.
+To reproduce them one can use the script `queries.sh` within Libra's `src/libra/` folder.
 This expects the full path to Libra's executable as input:

-    ./compas.sh <path to env>/bin/libra
+    ./queries.sh <path to env>/bin/libra

 The script will generate the corresponding log files in Libra's `src/libra/tests/compas/logs`.
 These can be manually inspected or a table summary of them can be generated